polkastream/pstr/README.md

 - Until official announcements are made, the PSTR token cannot be bought or traded on any platform, whether it be a centralized exchange (CEX), a decentralized exchange (DEX), or a launchpad.
 The official Polkastream social media channels are accessible at https://polkastream.io, and all official announcements of investment and/or pre-sale opportunities will be made via the socials on the website.
 Anyone claiming that you can purchase PSTR otherwise is an impersonator.
 Be careful and aware of potential scammers.

-- 100% of the PSTR token supply in possession of the company will always be stored in the most secure and effective, air-gapped wallet that is currently available on the market - starting now.
+- 100% of the PSTR token supply in possession of the company will always be stored in the most secure and effective air-gapped wallet that is currently available in the market.
 This should provide complete security and safety from hacks, as air-gapped wallets are never connected to the internet and therefore, cannot be hacked digitally.

 ### Questions?